Andrea-Oliveri/ML-Project-Unet-Robustness/README.md

 Our project depends on `python3`, `numpy`, `matplotlib.pyplot`, `notebook`, `opencv-python`, `tenserflow >= 2.1.0`

 # Tensting environment
-A .yml file was included in this repository describing the environment used for the training and testing.
+A .yml file was included in this repository describing the conda environment used for the training and testing.
 All tests were run on a
 Windows 10 machine with an Intel Core i7-7700HQ CPU and Nvidia GeForce GTX 1050 GPU.